ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-‘Tis well to woo, tis good to wed,
+Tis well to woo, tis good to wed,
 For so the world bath done
 Since myrties grew, and roses Liew,
 And morning brought the sun.
 1